 The most basic dry eye treatment is to use eye drops made for combating the symptoms of dry eye.
 These drops have a lubricating factor that plain drops do not.

 Because truly eliminating the problem of dry eye requires addressing its root causes, your Williamsburg eye doctor will examine your eyes to make sure that they are properly producing tears.
-Then, when possible, any problems here will be addressed.
+Then, when possible, they will address any problems here.
 This will make it so that your natural tears are healthier.

-If nothing is found to be wrong with your tear production, you’ll be asked about your lifestyle.
-Steps to protect your eyes from your activities, such as wearing glasses that block the blue light from computer monitors, will be recommended.
+If nothing seems to be wrong with your tear production, they will ask about your lifestyle.
+They will recommend steps to protect your eyes from your activities, such as wearing glasses that block the blue light from computer monitors.

 Contact Your Williamsburg Optometrist Today

-To be examined for dry eye and get a treatment that addresses the cause of the problem, just make an appointment with our optometrist here at Eye Center of Virginia in Williamsburg.
+To have a doctor examine you for dry eye and get a treatment that addresses the cause of the problem, just make an appointment with our optometrist here at Eye Center of Virginia in Williamsburg.